 JJ has a mathematical background, and also a MSc in Systems Biology.
 He joined the group as a master’s student working on image processing and analysis in 2014.
 He then returned to the group as a PhD student, investigating the mechanisms of plant cell elongation.
 He is trying to build a model describing elongation, as well as looking into gene expression patterns which correlate with it.

 Email: giulia.arsuffi (at) slcu.cam.ac.uk

-Giulia is a BBSRC-funded student, joint supervised by Sebastian Schornack.
+Giulia is a BBSRC-funded student, jointly supervised by Sebastian Schornack.
 She is interested in how the Marchantia cell wall relates to development and microbe interactions.
-With a background in plant nolecular biology from Sheffield, she is ready to tackle the evolution of gel mechancis.
+With a background in plant molecular biology from Sheffield, she is ready to tackle the evolution of gel mechanics.

 Braybrook Group, Summer 2016

 Adi Naamati, Research Assitant